ayush0648/Finance-Advisor/README.md

 # Finance-Advisor

-Finance Advisor is an
-application that provides users with a suggested amount they should spend on various expenses based on their city, card type, and expense type.
-The application leverages a machine learning model trained on a dataset of recorded expenditures to make predictions.
+This project implements a financial advisory system that predicts suggested amounts for expenses based on user inputs using machine learning.
+It includes two main components: a model training script and a web-based interface to interact with the trained model.

 **Features**

-- Predicts the suggested spending amount based on user input
+- Model Training: Trains a machine learning model on historical credit card spending data to predict suggested expense amounts based on city, card type, and expense type.
-- Uses a neural network model for predictions
+- Persistence: Uses joblib to save and load the trained model for efficient prediction.
-- Flask-based API for easy interaction with the model

 **Installation**